QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 In the above graph, notice that $\theta^* < \theta_\infty^R < \theta^{CR} < \theta_0^R < \theta^{MPE} .$

-In some subsequent calculations, we'll use our Python code to study how gaps between these outcome varies depend on parameters such as the cost parameter $c$ and the discount factor $\beta$.
+In some subsequent calculations, we'll use our Python code to study how gaps between these outcome vary depending on parameters such as the cost parameter $c$ and the discount factor $\beta$.

 ### Ramsey planner's value function

-The next code  plots the Ramsey Planner's value function $J(\theta)$  as well the value function of a constrained  Ramsey planner who  must choose a constant
+The next code  plots the Ramsey Planner's value function $J(\theta)$  as well as the value function of a constrained  Ramsey planner who  must choose a constant
 $\mu$.